c2d7fa/nextool/README.md

 platform-specefic functions, and they each have their own build process.

 The shared code is its own NPM package, which resides in the `app/` directory.
-The Electron client is in the `electron/` directory, and the web client does not yet exist.
+The Electron client is in the `electron/` directory.
+The web client does not yet exist.

 Unfortunately, working on a project that consists of multiple NPM packages can be a bit painful.
 In theory, NPM will let you add a local dependency with `npm